American Academy of Pediatrics and the National Association of School Nurses recommend the following illness and injury guidelines for school.

-To help protect students and staff, children should be sent home or parents should keep their child home when they display the following symptoms:
+Children should be sent home or parents should keep their child home when they display the following symptoms of illness.

 A child returning to school after an injury (i.e. surgery, hospitalization, wheelchair, or casts) must have a doctor’s note to return to school.
 This note must be given to the office before the child can resume regular classroom instruction.
 If there are any restrictions or activity limitations (i.e. exclusion from participating in physical education or recess) or precautions, the doctor’s note must include this information.
 Based on the information provided by the doctor and to promote a safe school environment, accommodations may need to be put in place prior to the child’s return to school.